 The OSHA 10 Hour Training course covers OSHA regulations and standards and courses for the manufacturing sector including fire protection, personal protective equipment (PPE), scaffolding, electrical safety, and more.
-The 10-hour courses provide basic awareness training on the recognition, avoidance, abatement, and prevention of workplace hazards.
+The OSHA 10 certification course provides basic awareness training on the recognition, avoidance, abatement, and prevention of workplace hazards.
 The course also provides information regarding employees’ rights, employer responsibilities, and filing a complaint.
 Upon successful completion of the course, participants receive an OSHA 10-Hour Construction Outreach course completion card.

 The OSHA 30 Hour Course is an in-depth and advanced safety training course about the hazards and injuries employees could suffer at worksites and the kind of preventive methods to be used.
 The OSHA 30 Hour Training course is specifically designed for safety directors, foremen and field supervisors.
 The program provides complete information on OSHA trainings as an orientation to occupational safety and health for workers compliance issues.
 Here too, on successful completion of the course, participants will receive an OSHA 30 Hour Construction Outreach course completion card.

-An OSHA-10 hour course must be completed within 10 days (OSHA maxes out instructors at 7.5 hours of instruction per day) and a 30-hour course requires a minimum of 4 days training.
+An OSHA 10 certification course must be completed within 10 days (OSHA maxes out instructors at 7.5 hours of instruction per day) and a OSHA 30 certification course requires a minimum of 4 days training..
 The 30-hour training is more expensive but in this OSHA safety certification training, the instructor can extend the time spent devoted on individual subjects and the number of subjects discussed.
 While it is mandatory to cover certain topics for specific amounts of time some others are optional, offering the trainer and trainee flexibility.
 A 10-hour-course is a beginner’s course and the OSHA 30 Hour Training, which is a recommended course for supervisors or lead persons is a more exhaustive course.